StephanieChiang/3-Brain-Cells/README.md

 To run the code, run the app.py file and make sure there is an input.txt file that contains your selected inputs.

 ## Reference
-COMP 472 State Space Search Lecture Slides (p.29)
+COMP 472 State Space Search Lecture Slides Stackoverflow w3school